 Goodrich said her biggest point of pride is students graduating and doing well academically.
 While much of college athletics has become “money driven,” Goodrich said, she’s glad Western, at the Division II level, can prioritize students’ education as well.

-Lynda Goodrich, left, and Carmen Dolfo embrace during a Western Washington University volleyball match.
+Lynda Goodrich, left, and Carmen Dolfo embrace in a hug during a Western Washington University volleyball match.
 (Photo courtesy of WWU Athletics)

 Profiles in Title IX — Sierra Shugarts and Taylor Peacocke: Playing overseas rewarding, but hard to make it a career